pjc0247/mchain/README.md

   * Consensus based on `Proof of work`
   * Store/Retrive data(state) into blockchain
   * Signing transaction (Using asymmetric key validation)

-__You can also learn (See example projects)__
+  * Execute a program on blockchain network via `minidity` __You can also learn (See example projects)__
   * Create a hardfork update to ongoing blockchain.
   * Bad node attack